 Icod’s location in a mountain slope makes that the locals can enjoy splendid views over their vineyards and the Atlantic shoreline.

 What else is there?
 Of course the famous dragon tree, located off the Plaza de la Iglesia:

 El Drago Milenario

-El Drago Milenario is a huge, old dragon tree.
-The tree is the oldest of its kind in the world and the symbol of Tenerife.
+The tree, El Drago Milenario is a huge, old dragon tree.
+The oldest of its kind in the world has become the symbol of Tenerife.

-Nobody knows how old El Drago is, maybe 500, 1000 or 1500 years.
-1000 years might be the closest guess.
-However old the tree is it looks amazing:
+Nobody knows how old El Drago Milenario is, maybe 500, 1000 or 1500 years.
+Maybe 1000 years might be the best guess.
+However old the tree is, it looks amazing:

-To really get close to the famous tree buy a ticket to Parque del Drago and you will see more Canarian plants at the same time.
+To get as close as you can, buy a ticket to Parque del Drago.
+In the park you see the tree at a close distance and in addition a lot of different Canarian plants at the same time.